Middle East Crisis Response Guidance - For students, SUs, officers and student groups

 - Report an incident to your students’ union or institution

-- If you see or experience antisemitism report it to the Community Security Trust here
+- Report antisemitism to the Community Security Trust here

 - Support and information about Islamophobia from the Muslim Council of Britain is here